disruptedstar-art/Voyager/README.md

 * Renders a range of offsets
 * Fast, approximate renders
-* Ideal for discovering interesting regions
+* Ideal for discovering interesting offsets

 🖼 High-Resolution Mode